pauwei/git-tutorial/README.md

 ## Installing Git
 ### On Mac
-1. Install Git Bash binary
+1. Install Git Bash binary or Install via Homebrew
+>Homebrew will require installing homebrew first

+*If using Git Binary Installer*
+2. Download the executable via [sourceforge.net](https://sourceforge.net/projects/git-osx-installer/)
+3. Run the installer with default configurations
+>If you run into download untrusted issue, please go change system settings as follows:
+>System Preferences -> Security and Privacy -> General Tab -> Select Lock icon on left bottom corner -> Allow app from unidentified developer

+*If using Xcode*
+2. Install Homebrew by running the following command in the terminal:
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+3. Install git via Homebrew by running `brew install git`

 ### On Windows
-1. Install Git Bash via [git-scm](https://git-scm.com/download/win)
+1. Install Git Bash via [git-scm.com](https://git-scm.com/download/win)
+2. Download the correct executable for your system
 2. Run the executable
 3. Default configurations are fine